The United Nations Office for Project Services (UNOPS)

 Kenya 100,000 affordable homes project reaches next milestone

-A tripartite agreement has been signed with the government of Kenya and Sustainable Housing Solutions in the latest step for UNOPS Social Impact Investment Initiative.
+A tripartite agreement has been signed with the government of Kenya and Sustainable Housing Solutions in the latest step for UNOPS Social Impact Investing Initiative.

 A total of 100,000 affordable homes are planned to be built in Kenya contributing to the country’s national development priorities, and to address the critical need for housing.